sendbird/sendbird-platform-sdk-javascript/docs/UserApi.md

 Mark all messages as read

-## Mark all messages as read  Marks all of a user’s unread messages as read in the joined group channels.  https://sendbird.com/docs/chat/v3/platform-api/guides/user#2-mark-all-messages-as-read ----------------------------
+## Mark all messages as read  Marks all of a user&#39;s unread messages as read in the joined group channels.  https://sendbird.com/docs/chat/v3/platform-api/guides/user#2-mark-all-messages-as-read ----------------------------

 ### Example